Tech-Switness/skb-ldap-provisioning/README.md

 5. `POST /organization.user.deactivate`: Deactivate all users in Swit who aren't in the IdP.
    * If you want to hard-delete the user instead, you can use `POST /organization.user.remove` instead.
 6. `POST /organization.user.activate`: Activate all users in Swit who are in the IdP.
-7. `POST /team.update`: If any Swit team does not exist in the IdP, prefix the team name with `(removed)` to indicate that it has to be removed from Swit.
+7. `POST /team.delete`: If any Swit team does not exist in the IdP, the team is deleted.
-   * If you want to hard-delete the team instead, you can use `POST /team.delete` instead.
 8. `POST /team.create`: If any team exists in the IdP but not in Swit, create a new team in Swit.
 9. `POST /team.update` (again): Update Swit team names and parents with the latest information from the IdP.
 10. `POST /team.sort`: Sort all Swit teams according to the IdP.